dmarcwise/dmarc-wiki/src/lib/providers/fastmail.svelte.md

 Fastmail supports SPF alignment, meaning that they use your custom domain in the `Envelope From` when sending emails.

-This makes it possible to achieve DMARC alignment via SPF.
+This makes it possible to achieve DMARC compliance via SPF.

 To allow Fastmail servers to send emails from your domain, create the following **TXT** record: